 Answer:

-Interestingly, our work does include log-transformed versions of the proposed models.
+Our work does include log-transformed versions of the proposed models.
 They are found to be not only consistent, i.e. independent of the underlying signal, but also additive and homoscedastic.
-Unfortunately However. they were also removed from this paper due to the space constraint.
-Weshown them in, s.
+They were not included in the original paper due to the space constraint, but we have added thes to the Appendix (and will include it in the final paper if the reviewer/editor deem it is necessary).

 Comment: